apache/pulsar/site/docs/latest/functions/api.md

 ### Java logging

-Pulsar Functions that use the [Java SDK](#java-sdk) have access to an [SLF4j](https://www.slf4j.org/) [`Logger`](https://www.slf4j.org/api/org/apache/log4j/Logger.html) object that can be used to create logs.
+Pulsar Functions that use the [Java SDK](#java-sdk) have access to an [SLF4j](https://www.slf4j.org/) [`Logger`](https://www.slf4j.org/api/org/apache/log4j/Logger.html) object that can be used to produce logs at the chosen log level.
 Here's a simple example function that logs either a `WARNING`- or `INFO`-level log based on whether the incoming string contains the word `danger`:

 ```java
 import org.apache.pulsar.functions.api.Context;